 won by three touches taken by James Smith and David Wotherspoon (2).
 The Airdrie players were jubilant at running

 Queen’s so close.
-The Advertiser for Airdrie, Coatbridge, Bathgate and Wishaw reported that “At the close both
+The Advertiser for Airdrie, Coatbridge, Bathgate and Wishaw reported - “At the close both

 clubs adjourned for refreshments, and a very social evening was spent with